BCFCODE/ALIASES/README.md

 ## 🚀 Getting Started with BCFCODE ALIASES

 Welcome to **BCFCODE ALIASES**!
-If it’s your first time using these aliases, follow the steps below to set it up quickly and easily.
+If it’s your first time using these ALIASES, follow the steps below to set it up quickly and easily.

 ### 🛠️ Step 1: Open Your Global Git Configuration
 First, open your global Git configuration file by running: